 Compensation from the creditor to a third-party loan originator is designated as Paid by Others on the Closing Disclosure.
 (Comment 38(f)(1)-2) A designation of (L) can be listed with the amount to indicate that the creditor pays the compensation at consummation.
-The amount of compensation from the creditor to the third-party loan originator is the same as the amount of third-party compensation included in points and fees for purposes of determining the consumer's ability to pay the loan.
+The amount of compensation from the creditor to the third party loan originator is the dollar value of salaries, commissions, and any financial or similar compensation provided by the creditor and considered to be points and fees under 12 CFR 1026.32(b)(1)(ii).
 (Comment 38(f)(1)-3) Compensation to individual loan originators is not calculated or disclosed on the Closing Disclosure.
 (Comment 38(f)(1)-3)